How to create custom color palette for a PowerPoint theme?

 The Footer placeholder is designed to hold text.
 This could be the name of the company, the author, source material etc.

-When your happy with the font size of your footer placeholders, you can adjust their position on the slide.
+When you're happy with the font size of your footer placeholders, you can adjust their position on the slide.

 To adjust the position on the slide, simply select and drag the placeholder to the desired position, being careful to align it with the other placeholders on your slide.
 You can use your PPT Productivity alignment tools to quickly align the elements on the slide.